 From now on, let the techies work over your competitors instead of you.
 Do your homework, examine your mindset, and engage technical decision-makers in a productive manner.
 Soon you will find it easier to talk with and sell to techies.
 And that means more opportunities for success in today’s globally competitive economy.

-What have your experiences been when selling to techies?
+What are your experiences when selling to technical professionals?

-Babette Ten Haken works with technically-focused companies, entrepreneurs and start-ups, enhancing team performance for revenue generation.
+Babette Ten Haken is a coach, consultant and speaker.
+She works with technically-focused companies, entrepreneurs and start-ups, enhancing team performance for cross-functional collaboration and revenue generation.
 Her popular blog, Sales Aerobics for Engineers® helps bridge the gap between technical and sales/marketing professionals.